 ARTIST BIO

 Camilla Howalt (b.
-1968) creates layered, constructed surfaces that explore the intersections of time, material, and perception.
-Working across media, she examines how surfaces hold traces of experience, using mark making, visual studies of front/back/in-between, and experimental processes such as pyrography, embroidery, knotting, and digital or photographic interventions.
-Her work treats each piece as a depth field, a site where different temporal moments coexist and materials store tension, memory, and duration.
+1968) creates layered, constructed surfaces that investigate the intersections of time, material, and perception.
+Across media, she explores how surfaces store traces of experience, employing mark-making, visual studies of front, back, and in-between, and experimental processes such as pyrography, embroidery, knotting, and digital or photographic interventions.
+Each work functions as a depth field - a structurally complex site where multiple temporal and material layers coexist and interact.

-A First-Class Honours graduate from Wimbledon School of Art with an MA in Modern European Philosophy, Camilla’s practice is informed by construction - artistically, aesthetically, linguistically, and craft-wise - as well as by archaeological, philosophical, and psychoanalytical experience, enriched by extensive travel across Europe, America, and Africa.
+A First-Class Honours graduate from Wimbledon School of Art with an MA in Modern European Philosophy, Camilla’s practice is informed by construction in its broadest sense - artistic, aesthetic, linguistic, and craft-based - as well as by archaeological, philosophical, and psychoanalytical inquiry.
+Extensive travel across Europe, America, and Africa has further shaped her understanding of material, surface, and spatial relations.

-Originals, prints, and books are held in public and private collections across Europe, offering viewers and collectors an intimate engagement with structurally complex, materially attentive work.
+Her originals, prints, and books are held in public and private collections across Europe, offering viewers and collectors engagement with rigorous, structurally attentive, and materially nuanced work.